mantis3de/CrawlerKit-docs/docs/editors/dungeon-generator.md

 ## Overview

 The Dungeon Generator is one of the core tools in CrawlerKIT.
-You open it from Unity's top menu under **CrawlerKit → Dungeon Generator**.
+You open it from Unity's top menu under **Window → CrawlerKit → Dungeon Generator**.
 It runs entirely inside the editor and has zero impact on game performance — all it does is generate a scene and bake everything into a single JSON file, which the runtime loads when the level starts.

 In one sentence: it generates a dungeon procedurally, lets you edit it by hand, and then exports it to a JSON file your game uses at runtime.